Guestuser: Login or enrol?

 For example the following sizes are allowed

-You can upload a picture up to around 2.4 Megapixels, that is the height times width does not exceed 2.4 million (e.g. 1800 X 1350) If your picture is larger than this, then resize in a photo editor before uploading.
+You can now upload a picture up to around 50 Megapixels, that is the height times width does not exceed 50 million.
+In the unlikely event that your picture is larger than this, then resize in a photo editor before uploading or you can use an online tool such as shrinkpictures.com.
+(If using shrinkpictures.com set the maximum picture size to 2000 pixels).
 Any picture outside the final maximums above will be resized to fit.
 Pictures at or below the maximum size will not be resized.

-The resizing process is not very quick and while perfectly effective, does not do as good a job as an editing tool.
-For best results resize in an editing program which has the added advantage that you may also be able to improve the picture, for example by correcting pictures that are too dark.
+For best results resize in an editing program which has the added advantage that you may also be able to improve the picture, for example by correcting pictures that have excessive contrast, a notorious issue in upland photography.
 There is more about improving picture quality later.

 Your options therefore are